augustocdias/gatekeeper.nvim/README.md

 # Gatekeeper.nvim

-This plugin intends to make plugins outside of the current working directory read only and non modifiable.
+This plugin intends to make buffers with from files outside of the current working directory read only and non modifiable.
 To do that it sets an auto command for every time a buffer gets loaded.

 The purpose for the existence of this plugin is basically allowing to set white lists for folders or files.